kallaway/100-days-of-code/log.md

 ### Day 8: January 13, 2017

 **Today's Progress**: Still working on objects in JS.
 Started using Plunker instead of just using the Chrome console.
 30% complete.

+### Day 9: January 15, 2017

+**Today's Progress**: Created an 'addTodo' method on watchandcode..
+31%.
+Finished Title Case a Sentence on Free Code Camp.